To keep you and your data safe we have also implemented a number of security procedures, including:

 - Personalized Email.
 Emails coming from Betterment will generally address you by name, so you can be confident we know who you are and the email is coming from us.

 - Account Ownership Verification.
 We verify that you have proper access to any external checking account that we electronically link to.
-This helps prevent people from opening an account in your name and moving money out of your external account.
+This helps prevent people from opening a Betterment account in your name and moving money out of your external account.

 - Identity Verification.
 We run thorough identity verification checks on new customers to determine if the identity information provided is accurate and not suspicious or on any government watch lists.